Table of Contents

 Prevention of mold growth on wooden window sills

 To prevent future mold growth and keep your wooden window sills mold-free, you must keep the moisture away from your window sills.
-In addition to humidity, condensation on windows may contribute to wooden mold growth.
+In addition to humidity, condensation on windows may contribute to mold on wood window sill growth.

 - When you open a window for ventilation, leave it open long enough to allow the moist air inside dry out and escape through the window frame before closing it tightly.